YuxinSongprog/mvRunKing/README.md

 Genotype file consists of three PLINK BED files with the same name.
 For example, Genotype.bed, Genotype.bim and Genotype.fam.

 #### Phenotype file
-Phenotype file is a n × d matrix, which contains multiple justified phenotypes for some fixed factors including population means, stratification, sex and age so on as multiple column. <br>
+Phenotype file is a n × d matrix, which contains multiple justified phenotypes for some fixed factors including population means, stratification, sex and age so on as multiple column.
+Each row indicates the phenotype value for each individual in turn, in the same order as in genotype file. <br>
 |phenotype 1| phenotype 2| phenotype 3|...|phenotype d|
 | ---------- | :-----------:  | :-----------: | :-----------:| :-----------:|
 |1 |4.9| 1.1|...|2.3|